MuhammedBuyukkinaci/AWS-Notes/README.md

 #### ELB - Elastic Load Balancing

 30) ELB means Elastic Load Balancing.
 Load balancer is a network device in reality.
-You are configuring the request to the device first, then the device directs the requests to VM'S behind itself.
+You are configuring the request to the device first, then the device directs the requests to VM's behind itself.
 We can build the LB open to internet or open only to internal requests.
 LB's have components: Listener(A listener is a process that checks for connection requests using the port and protocol you configure, for example HTTP 80 or HTTPS 443) & Target Group(The services that Listener directs requests to).
 Target Group can be
     - instance: LB redirects to an EC2 instance behind itself
     - IP: LB redirects to an EC2 instance behind itself.
     - Lambda: The request triggers a lambda function